MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/hololens-authoring.md

 > [!IMPORTANT]
 > It’s particularly crucial for authors to ensure that their IPD is set correctly.
 Otherwise, all operators using the guide will see misaligned holograms.

-To set your IPD, use the Calibration app included with HoloLens using the following steps:
+To set your IPD, use the Calibration app included with [!include[pn-hololens](../includes/pn-hololens.md)] using the following steps:

 1. Do the bloom gesture to launch the **Start** menu.

-2. Air tap on **Calibration** to begin calibrating your HoloLens.
+2. Air tap on **Calibration** to begin calibrating your [!include[pn-hololens](../includes/pn-hololens.md)].

     ![Calibration app)](media/hololens-calibration.PNG "Calibration app")

-3. Follow the instructions on your HoloLens.
+3. Follow the instructions on your [!include[pn-hololens](../includes/pn-hololens.md)].

 Each user will need to do this calibration after logging into the device.
-If HoloLens is running Windows Holographic for Business edition, the IPD setting will be saved on the device.
-When the user logs into the same HoloLens, their IPD setting will be applied automatically even after switching users—they won’t need to recalibrate.
-If HoloLens is running Windows Holographic edition, however, user settings aren’t saved, because this version of the operating system is designed for a single user.
+If [!include[pn-hololens](../includes/pn-hololens.md)] is running Windows Holographic for Business edition, the IPD setting will be saved on the device.
+When the user logs into the same [!include[pn-hololens](../includes/pn-hololens.md)], their IPD setting will be applied automatically even after switching users—they won’t need to recalibrate.
+If [!include[pn-hololens](../includes/pn-hololens.md)] is running Windows Holographic edition, however, user settings aren’t saved, because this version of the operating system is designed for a single user.
 Each time you switch users, you’ll need to recalibrate the device.

-To determine which version of the operating system you’re using on HoloLens:
+To determine which version of the operating system you’re using on [!include[pn-hololens](../includes/pn-hololens.md)]:

 1. Do the bloom gesture to launch the **Start** menu.